mountaineerbr/shellChatGPT/README.md

 This will load the custom prompt, or create it if it does not yet exist.
-In the second and third example, single-shot editing will be skipped after loading prompt _software_programmer_.
+In the second example, single-shot editing will be skipped after loading prompt _software_programmer_.

 Please note and make sure to backup your important custom prompts!